Delhi Hospital Performs India's First Robot-Assisted Splenorenal Bypass

-A Delhi hospital has achieved a medical milestone by performing India's first robot-assisted splenorenal bypass surgery, offering hope for patients with severe renal artery stenosis and uncontrolled hypertension.
+In a groundbreaking achievement, a Delhi hospital has performed India's first robot-assisted splenorenal bypass surgery, successfully saving a woman's only functioning kidney and offering new hope for patients with renal artery stenosis.

 Key Points